 Introduction: The renewal process for Calgary's Sport Policy opens a door for the outdoor education and activity community to engage with the city to promote non-competitive outdoor activity to a much greater degree than has been possible in the past.
 A major reason for this opportunity is the change in how the sport community sees sport promotion given the rising acceptance of the Physical Literacy Philosophy.

-The 'Community Sport Hub' is a three year pilot project led by the City of Calgary in partnership with Calgary Board of Education Martindale School, six traditional sports organizations (wrestling, tennis, hockey, volleyball, cricket, and basketball) and with the Alberta Chapter of the Outdoor Council of Canada.
+The 'Community Sport Hub' is a three year pilot project led by the City of Calgary in partnership with Calgary Board of Education, traditional sports organizations and the Outdoor Council of Canada.

 What is a 'Sport Hub'

 The goal of the sport hub is to create a place where people of all ages and abilities can participate in a wide range of physical activities.
 Central to the hub are values of inclusiveness, sharing and collaboration.
 Great efforts are made to keep activities fun and ensure that the competitive aspects of sport are harnessed to re-enforce the desire to participate, rather than exclude those of lesser ability.